That-Dev-Girl-Sites/jhalabi.com/book/index.md

   <blockquote class="review-quote">
     <p>
       Sweet Little You is an adorable children's book that showcases a different type of family.
-It's written in an easy to read way, but is also a good way to open conversation with young readers about how some families don't always look the same as others.
-It's also a wonderful story that will resonate with all mothers, but especially single moms.
-The illustrations are lovely and really bring the story to life, and I think, overall, it's a story young readers will enjoy and want to talk about, regardless of how they came to be.
+It's written in an easy to read way, but is also a good way to open conversation with young readers about how some families don't always look the same as others. [...]
 This is a book I would highly recommend to all parents.
 5 stars!
     </p>

     <cite markdown="1">